Sunlight: Full sun to partial shade

 Beloved during the Middle Ages, lovage could be found in almost every kitchen garden where it was cultivated for medicinal and culinary purposes.
 Today, the herb’s most popular usage is in soups, stews and salads, similar to celery.
 Lovage may also be useful for relieving abdominal pains due to gastrointestinal gas when consumed as a tea.

 Lovage prefers full sun to light shade and a rich, moisture-laden, organic soil.
 Before you plant, consider how much space can be devoted to growing this attractive herb.
 Mature plants will reach 4 to 7 feet tall, which makes it the perfect backdrop for any garden.
 Grows well in large containers, too!
-Learn How to Start an Herb Garden here.
+Read our article How to Start an Herb Garden for more information.

 Lovage grows well from seed.
 Start indoors 6-8 weeks before planting outside.
 Sow 1/4 inch deep.
 Seeds will germinate in 10-20 days.
 Transplant after the danger of frost has passed and apply an all-purpose organic fertilizer to promote healthy growth.